 Today's Image

-We’d be remiss to have the holiday season pass by without showcasing the lovely Christmas Tree Cluster.
-The area of sky in this photo goes by a number of names, including the Christmas Tree Cluster, the Cone Nebula and NGC 2264.
+We’d be remiss to have the holiday season pass by without showcasing the lovely Christmas Tree cluster.
+The area of sky in this photo goes by a number of names, including the Christmas Tree cluster, the Cone nebula and NGC 2264.
 The image above shows a region of space about 30 light-years across.
 Astronomers at ESO’s La Silla Observatory, in the Atacama Desert of Chile, captured this image.
-It includes the cone-shaped gas cloud at bottom, a profusion of red gas, plus bright, sparkling, bluish-white baubles … that is, stars.
+At the top, you can see a cone-shaped gas cloud – the Cone nebula – which also looks like an inverted Christmas tree!
+The area also includes a profusion of red gas, plus bright, sparkling, bluish-white stars that look like baubles.
+Wonderful!

-Star chart of Monoceros, with many black dots and text annotations.
+Star chart of the constellation Monoceros, with stars and other objects marked.

-In this star chart of Monoceros, the star that the Christmas Tree Cluster surrounds is the highest in the constellation connected by the lines.
-As a bonus, you can look for the Rosette Nebula, just below.
-Image via IAU/ Wikimedia Commons.
+The Christmas Tree cluster is located in the constellation Monoceros the Unicorn.
+As a bonus, you can look for the Rosette nebula.
+Image via IAU/ Wikipedia (CC BY 3.0).

 Posted